 In college, mediation can be done by an RA or another roommate.
 Outside of a dorm or college living situation, a friend can mediate the conversation for you.
 Mediation can take a while to resolve issues as you work through everything, but it’s better than endless arguing with your roommate.
 This mediator will act as an unbiased third party, making sure that the conversation doesn’t go off topic and that everyone stays calm.
 During mediation, you have to respect everyone involved in the conversation and really listen to the questions and answers.
 This way, you can reach an agreement and solve the underlying conflict.

 Check the roommate agreement

-When your roommate first moved in, you should have created a roommate agreement.
+When your roommate first moved in, you should have filled out a roommate agreement form (see our roommate agreement template here).
 This contract would lay out the terms of living together.
 It can cover anything from the number of guests allowed over to fridge possessions.
 These terms can always be looked upon, and when there’s a problem, look back to this for the terms both you and the other person signed and agreed to in the beginning.
 This can not only help avoid a bigger problem from arising, but it can also lead to a more apologetic and understanding form of communication.

 Reducing roommate conflict at Common

 At Common, you’ll rarely run into problems with your suitemates.
 Our coliving homes reduce all the pain points of living with roommates, such as dirty dishes or cleaning.
 In Common’s coliving homes across all major US cities, you get a private bedroom within a beautifully designed and furnished home, as well as free laundry, free household supplies, and free weekly cleanings all included in your all-inclusive rent.

 Building great relationships with your suitemates is easy to do with the Connect by Common app, which houses all the community events, live chat, directory and perks of a Common membership.